Checkpoints - Do not use underlining to highlight text

 Accessibility (WCAG 2 Level AA, 1.3.1), Usability

-This checkpoint examines the entire HTML source code of a page and reports if any underline <u> elements are used.
+This checkpoint examines the page and reports an issue if any underline <u> elements are used.